Error-331/code_tests/docs/bible/links.md

 The Law is Spiritual - July 2 (Learn to open up the spiritual nature of the Ten Commandments);

 The Advantage - July 3 (the Christ was made a curse for us in order to redeem us from the curse of the Law);

+Crumbs of the Bread of Life - July 4 (God didn't confine the gospel to the Jews);